 What’s the best way to turn a weakness into a strength?

 What will you do if you know that your product is inferior to the competitor in a small area?
 Would you upfront explain to the customer or wait for the customer to find out?
-As per authors, during the negotiation, your negotiating partner is likely to see you as more trustworthy if you mention it up front rather than leaving it to be discovered later.
+As per the authors, during the negotiation, your negotiating partner is likely to see you as more trustworthy if you mention it upfront rather than leaving it to be discovered later.

 Then it would be easier to convince the buyer that the truly superior features of your copier really do surpass the competition in those areas.
 Note, however, that you’re only going to be able to use this strategy effectively if most of your weaknesses are minor ones and you have compelling value to showcase.

-The last but not least selling persuasion technique is, whenever clients ask for something, the best way to build rapport with the client by first repeating customers’ verbalisations back to them, regardless of whether those verbalisations are in the form of questions, complaints or even orders
+Last but not least selling persuasion technique is, whenever clients ask for something, the best way to build rapport with the client is by first repeating customers’ verbalizations back to them, regardless of whether those verbalizations are in the form of questions, complaints or even orders

-By repeating what customer has said, persuades customer to know that you are genuinely interested and listening to him.
+Repeating what the customer has said, persuades the customer to know that you are genuinely interested and listening to him.